chrislaurie-bs/airtable_hierarchy/README.md

 * The instructions and guides were well written and understandable.
 * I would have preferred a few better examples of the api.
 For example, it took me a while to figure out the syntax of the fields attribute when creating or updating Airtable rows.
 * My code is currently messy.
 Being a newb, I do not yet have an intuitive experience for how to architecture my custom block code.
 A guide of suggested architecture would be highly appreciated.
-* Debugging in JavaScript is already challenging for me, but the line numbers in error messages does not correspond to the line numbers in my code editor.
 * Moving a block to another base proved impossible.
 I got the original idea for Hierarchy on a POC base I was working on to pitch to my colleagues.
 I soon realized that if I am going to be developing a custom block, it must happen linked to a simple dedicated test base.
 I could not figure out how to "move" the custom block to the new base.
 I kept getting a message that said you must edit the table in its original base.
 * Overall, it had the same satisfying excitement/frustration experience of learning something new.